 Read Next: My Full Guide to Greenville SC

 I’m toping this list with my favorite bar in Greenville.
-Community Tap’s located near the intersection of Stone Ave and Wade Hampton.
-It’s got friendly staff, amazing beers, food trucks (usually), games, and room for private events if you want to have your party here.
+Community Tap’s original location is near the intersection of Stone Ave and Wade Hampton in the North Main neighborhood.
+They also have their trailside location at The Commons.

 And as well as having a fully functional bar, they also sell beer in bottles and cans.
 (They’ve got wine too!
 And growlers!)